 Backblaze Fireball is Backblaze’s way of enabling customers to move terabytes of data to Backblaze B2 storage directly rather than tying up internet connectivity for weeks or months.
-Backblaze supplies a multi-drive NAS with 70 TB of storage.
+Backblaze supplies a multi-drive NAS with 96 TB of storage and 10 Gigabit Ethernet connectivity.
 Backblaze ships the Fireball along with the drives, and the drives are easily installed on-site.
 After connecting the device to the network, uploading data to the Fireball and verifying the solution, the drives are removed from the Fireball and repacked.
 The Fireball and drives are returned to Backblaze.
 Backblaze reassembles the Fireball, and uploads the data directly to B2 storage.

 How much does this service cost?

 The Fireball requires a security deposit of $3,000 and a shipping fee of $75 (domestic only, international customers please contact Backblaze Support for further details).
+All Fireballs are shipped from the U.S., even if your account is based out of a non-U.S. data center.
 The rental fee is $550 every 30 days.

 When is the deposit returned?